Reformed Christianity: Revelation and scripture

 In Reformed theology, the Word of God takes several forms.
-Jesus Christ himself is the Word Incarnate.
+Jesus Christ is the Word Incarnate.
 The prophecies about him said to be found in the Old Testament and the ministry of the apostles who saw him and communicated his message are also the Word of God.
 Further, the preaching of ministers about God is the very Word of God because God is considered to be speaking through them.
 God also speaks through human writers in the Bible, which is composed of texts set apart by God for self-revelation.
 Reformed theologians emphasize the Bible as a uniquely important means by which God communicates with people.
 People gain knowledge of God from the Bible which cannot be gained in any other way.

 Reformed theologians affirm that the Bible is true, but differences emerge among them over the meaning and extent of its truthfulness.
 Conservative followers of the Princeton theologians take the view that the Bible is true and inerrant, or incapable of error or falsehood, in every place.
-This view is very similar to that of Catholic orthodoxy as well as modern Evangelicalism.
+This view is similar to that of Catholic orthodoxy as well as modern Evangelicalism.
 Another view, influenced by the teaching of Karl Barth and neo-orthodoxy, is found in the Presbyterian Church (U.S.A.)'s Confession of 1967.
-Those who take this view believe the Bible to be the primary source of our knowledge of God, but also that some parts of the Bible may be false, not witnesses to Christ, and not normative for today's church.
+Those who take this view believe the Bible to be the primary source of our knowledge of God, but also that some parts of the Bible may be false, not witnesses to Christ, and not normative for the church.
 In this view, Christ is the revelation of God, and the scriptures witness to this revelation rather than being the revelation itself.